-We are slowly, but surely, approaching the holiday season!
-The aroma of pumpkin spice and peppermint flavors will soon be taking over coffee shops and filling grocery aisles, getting us excited for our favorite upcoming holidays.
-Thanksgiving, Christmas, Hanukkah, and New Years are on the horizon, which means endless holiday parties, and family get-togethers.
+With Christmas only days away, the aroma of chocolate and peppermint is taking over coffee shops and filling grocery aisles, and everywhere we look are images and advertisements for candies and festive sweets.
+The last month has no doubt been endless holiday parties, and family get-togethers.
 And what are these events without our favorite tasty treats?

-It is almost too easy to put on some holiday weight, so here are four tips on how to stay healthy and not pack on a few pounds this upcoming season.
+It is almost too easy to put on some holiday weight, so here are four tips on how to stay healthy and not pack on a few pounds this holiday season.

 Eat your greens!